lanl/PyPTkinetics/README.md

 O# (O4940)</br>
 doi: [10.11578/dc.20250822.5](https://doi.org/10.11578/dc.20250822.5)</br>

 This basic research code computes the time-dependent phase transition between two solid crystalline phases under dynamic conditions using a microstructure-aware model described in [Int.
 J. Plast.
-196 (2020) 104579](https://doi.org/10.1016/j.ijplas.2025.104579) ([arxiv.org/abs/2504.00250](https://arxiv.org/abs/2504.00250)) as well as effective phenomenological models which can capture the main features of the microscopic model.
+196 (2020) 104579](https://doi.org/10.1016/j.ijplas.2025.104579) ([arxiv.org/abs/2504.00250](https://arxiv.org/abs/2504.00250)) as well as effective phenomenological models which can capture the main features of the microscopic model as presented in [arxiv.org/abs/2605.30495](https://arxiv.org/abs/2605.30495).
 Analytic equations of state are included for metals such as alpha / epsilon iron and beta / gamma tin.
 Results, such a volume fraction of the new phase as a function of pressure, are visualized using matplotlib.

  © 2025.
 Triad National Security, LLC.
 All rights reserved.